andre-sequeira10/HPC-Quantum/part2_statevector_simulation_on_hpc.md

 \end{pmatrix}
 ```

 Statevector simulators store the quantum state in a dense vector of $2^n$ complex amplitudes $\alpha_i$.
-Recall the we need an amount of memory that grows exponentially with the number of qubits, $n$ as presented in Table 1 below.
+Recall that we need an amount of memory that grows exponentially with the number of qubits, $n$ as presented in Table 1 below.

 <div align="center">
   <table>